LeetCode-Feedback/LeetCode-Feedback/.github/ISSUE_TEMPLATE/bug-report--english-.md

 <!--
-Note - Any content mention below in `<!-- ->` blocks are just comments to help you fill up the issue.
-It won't be visible in actual issue after you click on submit.
+Note - Any content mention below in `<!-- ->` blocks are just comments to help you fill-up the issue.
+It won't be visible in the actual issue after you click on submit.
 -->